Clan Hall: 17th century

 By 1600, many branches had developed in England and Scotland: Lord Llanover, Sir John Hall, Bishop Hall of Bristol, Bishop Hall of Wearmouth, and at the same time, continuing their interest and seats at Skelton Castle, Yorkshire, Greatford Hall in Lincolnshire, and Gravell House in Middlesex.
 Notable amongst the family at this time was Hall of Berwickshire.

 Clan Hall Society

-Clan Hall Society was founded in Pikeville, KY. in August, 1993 with 23 charter members.
-Atlas D. Hall, FSA Scot, was the first President and served until his death in November, 2006.
-From the original membership it has grown and membership extends throughout the United States.
-They have a registered tartan Hall 2092.
+Clan Hall Society was founded in Pikeville, KY. in August 1993 with 23 charter members.
+Atlas D. Hall, FSA Scot, was the first President and served until his death in November 2006.
+John Hall became the 2nd President for Clan Hall from 2006 to June 2024.
+Kevin Hall is the 3rd and current President; he was elected in June 2024.
+In June of 2025, Kevin Hall stepped down as President, due to medical reasons, and Steve Hall is the Interim President, making him the fourth President for Clan Hall Society.
+From the original membership it has grown, and membership extends throughout the United States.
+They have a registered tartan Hall 1992.
 The Society emblem is a talbot head over 3 cranes.
 The motto is "Per Ardua ad Alta" meaning "Through difficulties to Heaven".
 The Society invites members of the families of Hall, Halle, Haule, Haul, Hal, DeAule, Haw, Crispin, Collingwood, Fitzwilliam and others interested in Border Reiver history.